-Everyone may agree that we don’t want cryptocurrencies to be used to fund terrorist attacks or underground criminal networks, however, the process to prevent that from happening is not simple.
-Privacy is one of the overarching principles of cryptocurrencies and is nearly impossible to regulate.
-Governments want to be able to track cryptocurrency transactions in order to prevent crime, but also so that they can collect taxes.
+Privacy is one of the overarching principles of cryptocurrencies, and is nearly impossible to regulate.
+Governments may want to be able to track cryptocurrency transactions in order to prevent crime, but also so that they can collect taxes.

-Policymakers can require that exchanges take users’ information, but you don’t have to go through an exchange to use cryptocurrencies.
+Policymakers can require that exchanges take users’ information, but you don’t necessarily need to go through an exchange to use cryptocurrencies.

-Unfortunately for U.S. investors, the lack of legal clarity has caused many of the most well-organized exchanges and businesses to base themselves in other nations and exclude U.S. participation.
+Unfortunately for U.S. investors, the lack of legal clarity has caused some exchanges and businesses to base themselves in other nations and exclude U.S. participation.
 U.S. customers have not been able to invest in certain ICOs for this reason.